 These component speakers handle a single component or a portion of that specific range.
 The highest frequencies are created by the tweeters, whereas the lowest is by woofers and the mid-range speakers are fitted into those extremes.
 In addition, these component speakers contain one driver and one cone.
 We best suggest you pick Rockford Fosgate T1650-S Power 6.50″ 2-Way Compatible Component Speaker System for car use.

 Now let’s talk about what coaxial speakers are!
 Coaxial speakers are hence also known as full-range speakers, where they are designed to reproduce any more extensive audio frequency range from any single unit.

 These speakers are available with the same driver type, which you will find in the component speakers.

-In addition, it is also available with the 3-way coaxial speakers, which include woofer, mid-range, and a tweeter.
-It was in 1970 when the very first set of the coaxial speaker was introduced in the market.
+In addition, it is also available with 3-way coaxial speakers, which include a woofer, mid-range, and a tweeter.
+It was in 1970 when the very first set of coaxial speakers was introduced in the market.
 For personal use, our top recommendation would be to choose the JBL GTO939 GTO Series 6×9″ 300W 3 Way Black Car Coaxial Audio Speakers Stereo.

 Difference Between Component Speakers Vs. Coaxial Speakers

 Coaxial speakers are also known as “full-range speakers,” which is quite often the same thing.
 The majority of the speakers in the market are coaxial speaker types.
 They do have the size standard, which makes them easy to purchase and quick in installation.
 All you have to do is check your current speaker’s size and then buy the same size.
 The coaxial speaker has a woofer which is available with the tweeter in its middle portion.
 This will hence enable you to take care of all the frequencies that you throw at it.
 Component speakers are a bit different from coaxial speakers, and this is due to specific reasons.